 All harmonicas and every note are tested by me, and meticulous care is taken to check the instrument is in good playing order before being sent back to you.
 Any problems - please contact me straight away to work out if their is a fault still or not.

-As well as my main expertise of specialising in harmonicas, I also repair accordions, concertinas, melodicas and other free reed instruments such as the Harmonium.
+As well as my main expertise of specialising in harmonicas, I also tune and repair accordions, concertinas and melodicas.
 See my other pages on repairs for more information on these instruments, or contact me via email.

 - Tony Peri